 - 1. Bribery: Bribery involves the promise, offering or giving of a benefit that improperly affects the actions or decisions of a business/civil servant.
+This benefit may accrue to the business/civil servant, another person or an entity.
 A variation of this manifestation occurs where a political party or government is offered, promised or given a benefit that improperly affects the actions of decisions of the political party or government (Reinikka, and Jakob, 2012). - 2.
 Embezzlement: This involves theft of resources by persons entrusted with the authority and control of such resources.
 Example: Hospital staff that steals medicines and in turn sells these to private pharmacists. - 3.
 Fraud: This involves actions or behaviours by a business/civil servant, other person or entity that fool others into providing a benefit that would not normally accrue to the public servant, other persons or entity.
 Example: A business/civil servant that registers a fictitious employee in order to collect the salary of that fictitious employee (the ghost worker syndrome). - 4.
 Extortion: This involves coercing a person or entity to provide a benefit to a business/civil servant, another person or an entity in exchange for acting (or failing to act) in a particular manner.
 Example: A lecturer threatens to fail a student on the basis of extortion or sexual desire unless the student meets up with the lecturer demand. - 5.
-Abuse of Power: This involves a business/civil servant using his/her vested authority to improperly benefit another public servant, the person or entity (or using the vested
+Abuse of Power: This involves a business/civil servant using his/her vested authority to improperly benefit another public servant, the person or entity (or using the vested authority to improperly discriminate against another business/civil servant, a person or entity).
+Conflict of Interest: This involves a business/civil servant acting or failing to act on a matter where the business/civil servant has an interest or another person or entity that stands in a relationship with the business/civil servant has an interest.
+Example: A business/civil servant considers tenders for a contract and awards the tender to a company of which his/her partner is a director (Rutgers, 2013). - 6.
+Insider Trading/Abuse of Privileged Information: This involves the use of privileged information and knowledge that a business/civil servant posse as a result of his/her office to provide an unfair advantages to another person or entity to obtain a benefit, or to accrue a benefit himself/herself.
+Example: A local government official has, as a result of his/her particular office, knowledge of residential areas that are to be rezoned a s business areas.

-- authority to improperly discriminate against another business/civil servant, a person or entity). - 6.
-Favouritism: This involves the provision of services or resources according to personal affiliations (for example ethnic, religious, party political affiliations, etc.) of a public servant.
-Example: A regional manager in a particular area ensures that only persons from the same tribe are successful in tenders for the supply of foods in the manager's geographic area of responsibility. - 7.
+- 7. Favouritism: This involves the provision of services or resources according to personal affiliations (for example ethnic, religious, party political affiliations, etc.) of a public servant.
+Example: A regional manager in a particular area ensures that only persons from the same tribe are successful in tenders for the supply of foods in the manager's geographic area of responsibility. - 8.
 Nepotism: This involves a business/.civil servant ensuring that family members are appointed to business/civil service positions or that family members receive contracts from State resources.
 This manifestation is similar to a conflict of interests and favouritism.
+Example: A head of department appoints his/her sister's child to a position even when more suitable candidates have applied for the position (United Nations Development Assistance Framework, 2008).